 - Frank Symons, PhD: Intrathecal Baclofen and Pain Outcomes in Cerebral Palsy.

-Procedural Pain Management Research
+Procedural Pain Management and Comfort Research

 Sometimes the procedures and surgeries that lead to improved long-term outcomes for our patients cause unavoidable short-term pain during recovery.
 To provide the best possible outcomes for patients, our research focuses on measuring pain and on the effectiveness of associated treatments.
 We focus on short and long-term pain, documenting methods for relieving pain after surgery and assessing associated surgical outcomes.
 The results of these studies help improve patient experiences and inform our clinical practice guidelines.